Crystalline color superconductors: The two-flavor inhomogeneous phases

 We shall focus on the zero temperature regime (for a discussion of the rather uncommon temperature behavior of the g2SC phase see \textcite{Huang:2003xd}), which is relevant for astrophysical applications.
 The one loop expression of the thermodynamic potential can be determined from the inverse propagator in Eq.\eqref{eq:Sinvert}; for vanishing temperature it is given by

-for a derivation see \textit{e.g.}~\textcite{Buballa:2003qv}.
-In the above equation $\Omega_0$ is an irrelevant constant which is chosen in order to have a vanishing pressure in the vacuum.
-The second addendum corresponds to the electron free-energy (electron masses have been neglected).
+for a derivation see for example \textcite{Buballa:2003qv}.
+The second addendum corresponds to the electron free energy (electron masses have been neglected).
 The last addendum is the contribution due to the quark determinant.
-The sum runs over the twelve fermion propagator poles, six of them corresponding to quarks and the other six corresponding to antiquarks quasiparticles:
+The sum runs over the twelve fermion propagator poles, six of them corresponding to quarks and the other six corresponding to antiquarks: